 On the upper floor there is a café with a good view (coffee from 2.50 euros in 2018).
 There is also a clean toilet (free of charge).
 Disabled people with wheelchairs can only visit a part of the Castel Sant’Angelo as far as we know.
 There is a toilet fordisabled people just after the entrance.

-Short video: The angel castle from the air (length: 1 min)
+Short video: Castle Sant’Angelo from the air (length: 1 min)

 The history of Castel Sant Angelo